28.04.2020 | 5 minutes reading time

 The 3D model is therefore primarily designed for the haptic perception.
 By touching one of the four sensory points on the crocodile, you hear exciting facts about the estuarine crocodile, for example about its teeth, each of which is changed up to 50 times in the crocodile’s life.
 This makes the crocodile replica particularly suitable for visually impaired people and invites them to explore the animal by touching and hearing.

 So far, the 3D model has been presented at several events and exhibitions.
 For example at the Museum für Naturkunde at select events of the Mediasphere For Nature in order to illustrate the possible use of digitized objects from the museum’s collection.
 At the Exponatec 2019 in Cologne, the multi-sense exhibit was presented both as a ‘best practice’ example at the werk5 booth and in a lecture.
 Thanks to the digital construction data enabling an easy scaling of the model, palm-sized crocodiles could be produced through 3D-printing, which was well received by the visitors.

-In the near future, the crocodile will also be used in the educational department of the Museum für Naturkunde, where it will be tested and tried out especially by visually impaired children.
+In the near future, the crocodile will also be used and tested in the educational department of the Museum für Naturkunde, as part of the departments touch tour adventures.
 In addition, it will be presented by werk5 to interested participants as a highlight at our next Mediasphere Meetup.
-More information about the event will be available on our Mediasphere website and Twitter.
+More information about the event will be available on our Mediasphere website and

 The experts for interactive exhibit construction of werk5 will also present the history of the cooperation and the production of the crocodile at this year’s